 Campus Recreation offers a variety of programs and services designed to promote an active and healthy lifestyle.
 Programs include Auburn Outdoors, Intramural and Club Sports, Group Fitness, Personal Training, and Olympic/Powerlifting.
 Students have access to a variety of weights and fitness equipment, a leisure/activity pool, two fifty-foot climbing towers, six basketball courts, two multi-activity courts, a one-third mile corkscrew track, and an outdoor rental center and bike shop.

 Location: Recreation and Wellness Center

 This facility provides two swimming pools for use by Health and Human Performance classes, intercollegiate athletics, intramural and club sports, students, faculty, staff, and community members.
 Programs and events are planned and staffed to provide a healthy and safe aquatic environment.

 Telephone: (334) 844-4182

-The Speech and Hearing Clinic of the Department of Communication Disorders, primarily a teaching facility, provides service for students with speech, hearing or language problems.
+The Speech and Hearing Clinic of the Department of Speech, Language, and Hearing Sciences, primarily a teaching facility, provides service for students with speech, hearing or language problems.
 These services may involve both diagnoses and treatment of problems.